-The Profanity Peak Pack is located on the north half of the Colville Confederated Tribe’s historic reservation and is co-managed by the Tribe and the Washington Department of Fish & Wildlife (WDFW).
+The Profanity Peak Pack was located on the north half of the Colville Confederated Tribe’s historic reservation and was co-managed by the Tribe and the Washington Department of Fish & Wildlife (WDFW).

 A significant impact to the Profanity Peak wolf pack occurred in late summer, early fall 2016.
 The following information and content is from WDFW’s post-action Report on the Profanity Peak wolf pack’s 2016 lethal removal action:

 Per a grazing allotment with the U.S. Forest Service within the Colville National Forest, two Producers turned out their cattle to their allotted area in June 2017.
 On July 8, the Washington Department of Fish & Wildlife (WDFW) confirmed the first wolf depredation on cattle.

 Depredations continued in July and on “August 3, WDFW staff investigated and confirmed the fourth and fifth wolf depredations by the Profanity Peak pack, bringing the total depredations to five confirmed and three probable livestock losses – exceeding the threshold established in the protocol for considering lethal removal of wolves.
 After determining that all of the other criteria had been met, WDFW Director Jim Unsworth accepted the recommendation from the Regional Director and authorized lethal removal of a portion of the pack.”

 The WDFW initiated aerial removal operations of wolves on August 4 and on August 5, two adult female wolves were shot and killed (including the breeding female) by WDFW staff.
 On August 19, a total of 7 confirmed wolf depredations on cattle were reported.
 At this time, the WDFW Director authorized removing up to the full pack, with the recognition that removing an entire pack is extremely challenging.
 On August 21, one adult male wolf was lethally removed.